 -

-- Size: They are one of the largest rat species, measuring up to 16 inches in length, including their tail.
+- Size: They are one of the largest rat species, measuring up to 16 inches long, including their tail.

 -

-- Appearance: They have shaggy brown fur with a lighter underbelly, a blunt nose, and small ears.
+- Appearance: They have shaggy brown fur, a lighter underbelly, a blunt nose, and small ears.

 -